Katie Grassa, Principal

 A typical day for our students

-- Students are escorted from their classrooms to designated meeting points within the building where they are met by program staff and filed to their afterschool classroom.
+- Students are escorted from their classrooms to a designated meeting point within the building where they are met by afterschool program staff.

-- A wholesome snack consisting of fruit juice and a variety of crackers, yogurt, cheese sticks, and fruit cups are delivered to the classrooms.
+- A wholesome meal consisting of fruit juice, a sandwich, and a variety of crackers, yogurt, cheese sticks, and fruit cups are provided to students.
 Children are allowed time to consume their snack and socialize appropriately before the homework segment of the program begins.

 - After the homework session has passed, students are moved into structured classes.
 Classes for activities and enrichment are offered on different days so students may participate in more than one activity.

 Our Activities Menu